danielgray2/mapbox-oculus/README.md

 shaders, select "Mixed Reality Toolkit" from the menu then go to "Utilities" => "Upgrade MRTK Shaders for Lightweight Render Pipeline".
 After this, the shaders should be ready to go.

+## Step 16: All Sky SkyBox
+Go to the Unity Asset Store inside of the editor and search for "All Sky".
+There should be an asset called "All Sky" that is free.
+Install that one.

 ## Step 15: Run the application
 That should be it.
 Now you should be able to run the application.
 If everything is working, you should have all of the functionality that I demonstrated in the videos.